-Code Level 1: Explores Level 2: Implements Level 3: Designs and Leads VII.C.1 Follows licensing regulations and food codes related to nutrition, safe food storage, preparation, handling and service, (including breast milk) Models and monitors safe food preparation and service (including breast milk) Analyzes, evaluates, and applies current research and best practices to design policies and practices for safe food preparation and service (including labeling, transport and storage of breast milk) and implements changes VII.C.2 Lists the parts of a healthy diet for young children using the U.S. Department of Agriculture-Child and Adult Care Food Program (USDA- CACFP) guidelines Ensures that menus comply with USDA-CACFP nutritional guidelines and provides alternative meals and snacks for children with food allergies or special dietary needs Involves children and families in menu planning and accommodates cultural food preferences; provides information about healthy food choices VII.C.3 Follows individualized feeding schedule for infants and toddlers that is responsive to the child's feeding cues; infants are held and spoken with during bottle feeding times assuring interpersonal and joint attention Works with families to coordinate milk preferences (breastfeeding or formula practice), informed by best practice, and provides daily communication with the family regarding a child's daily milk intake Develops policies, practices and environment that supports and promotes breastfeeding; provides families information about labeling transport and storage of breast milk VII.C.4 Follows individualized schedule for introducing new foods based on family preferences and the infant's feeding cues; infants are fed one-on-one and encouraged to self-feed as their age and skills progress Works with families to identify a planned schedule for introducing solid foods and provides the family with daily communication regarding observations of child's food intake and any symptoms of possible allergic reaction to new foods Develops policies and practices that promote the healthy introduction of solid foods to an infant's feeding schedule and support a child's developmental progression of feeding skills VII.C.5 Sets up an environment that supports age-appropriate development of feeding, self-help and social and emotional skills Sits and eats with children; models healthy eating behaviors and encourages positive conversation and social interaction Provides family style meals and snack times which encourage healthy eating behaviors and social engagement
+Code Level 1: Explores Level 2: Implements Level 3: Designs and Leads VII.C.1 Follows licensing regulations and food codes related to nutrition, safe food storage, preparation, handling and service (including breast milk) Models and monitors safe food preparation and service (including breast milk) Analyzes, evaluates, and applies current research and best practices to design policies and practices for safe food preparation and service (including labeling, transport and storage of breast milk) VII.C.2 Lists the parts of a healthy diet for infants and toddlers using the U.S. Department of Agriculture-Child and Adult Care Food Program (USDA- CACFP) Ensures that menus comply with USDA-CACFP nutritional guidelines and provides alternative meals and snacks for children with food allergies or special dietary needs Involves children and families in menu planning and accommodates cultural food preferences; provides information about healthy food choices VII.C.3 Follows individualized feeding schedule for infants and toddlers that is responsive to the child's feeding cues; infants are held and spoken with during bottle feeding times assuring interpersonal and joint attention Works with families to coordinate milk preferences (breastfeeding or formula) informed by best practice and communicates daily with the family regarding a child's daily milk intake Develops policies, practices and environment that supports and promotes breastfeeding; informs families about labeling, transport, and storage of breast milk VII.C.4 Follows individualized schedule for introducing new foods based on family preferences and the infant's feeding cues; infants are fed one-on-one and encouraged to self-feed as their age and skills progress Works with families and health care providers to plan a schedule for introducing solid foods and communicates to the family daily with observations of child's food intake and any symptoms of possible allergic reaction to new foods Develops policies and practices that promote the healthy introduction of solid foods to an infant's feeding schedule and support a child's developmental progression of feeding skills VII.C.5 Sits and eats with children; models healthy eating behaviors and encourages positive conversation and social interaction Provides family style meal and snack times that encourage healthy eating behaviors and positive social engagement Constructs an environment that supports age-appropriate development of feeding, self- help and social and emotional skills

-Code Level 1: Explores Level 2: Implements Level 3: Designs and Leads VII.C.6 Recognizes and avoids health hazards related to food, such as choking, burns and allergies Provides age-appropriate foods that are not associated with choking or burn hazards; actively supervises during eating activities to ensure that children are seated while eating and not engaged in activities that might pose a risk for choking (i.e., pocketing food in mouth or falling asleep); has knowledge of children with food allergies and is prepared to respond to potential health needs as they arise Develops policies, procedures and an environment for children and employees that allows for safe eating practices
+Code Level 1: Explores Level 2: Implements Level 3: Designs and Leads VII.C.6 Recognizes and avoids health hazards related to food (i.e.; choking, burns, allergies) Provides age-appropriate foods that are not associated with choking or burn hazards; actively supervises during eating activities to ensure that children are seated while eating and not engaged in activities that might pose a risk for choking (i.e. pocketing food in mouth or falling asleep); has knowledge of children with food allergies and is prepared to respond to potential health needs as they arise Develops policies and procedures for children with medical and emergency care needs within the setting and all coworkers are trained appropriately